Like Water for Chocolate (novel): Plot

-Pedro Muzquiz is their neighbor, with whom Tita falls in love at first sight at a family Christmas party.
-The feeling turns out to be mutual, so Pedro asks Mama Elena for Tita’s hand in marriage.
-Unfortunately, she forbids it, citing the de la Garza family tradition that the youngest daughter (in this case, Tita) must remain single and take care of her mother until she (Mama Elena) dies.
-She suggests that Pedro marry Tita's eldest sister, Rosaura, instead.
+Tita falls in love with their neighbor Pedro Muzquiz.
+Pedro, who loves Tita in return, asks Mama Elena for Tita’s hand in marriage.
+However, Mama Elena forbids it, as according to a tradition of the de la Garza family, the youngest daughter must remain single and take care of her mother until her death.
+She suggests that Pedro marry Rosaura instead.
 In order to stay close to Tita, Pedro decides to follow this advice.